Appealing a Parking Ticket

 - Inclement weather

-- Tardiness to class, meeting, or other campus appointments
+- Tardiness to class, meeting, or other appointments

 - Someone other than a Parking Services employee providing instruction to park

 - Lacking a valid parking permit by a student or employee

-- Unauthorized parking in handicap spaces/hatches, grass/landscape, sidewalk or any other unmarked area
+- Unauthorized parking in accessibility spaces/hatches, grass/landscape, sidewalk or any other unmarked area

 - Only parked in an unauthorized area for a short amount of time